chalmers-revere/opendlv/README.md

 ## Development policy

-The development of OpenDLV should follow some principles:
+The development of OpenDLV shall follow some principles:
-* The code is intended to run on modern Linux systems, but we should avoid linking libraries which is not cross-platform.
+* The code is intended to run on modern Linux systems, but we should avoid linking libraries which are not cross-platform.
+* Always use the highest compiler warning level that is offered; let the compiler treat warnings as errors.
+* Avoid using int/long; instead, use types with explicit size information like uint32_t for a 4 byte unsigned integer to improve portability.
+* Obey the DRY principle: Don't repeat yourself (for comments, code-cloning, etc.).
+* Write ISO-compliant code and avoid specific compiler-hacks; enable strict adherence to standards in the compiler.
+* _NEVER_ use macros as they violate type safety.
+* If you have to deal with critical resources, _always_ use scoped locks (cf. http://opendavinci.readthedocs.org/en/latest/tutorials.html#dining-philosophers).
-* We should minimize the number of dependencies in order to keep control of code quality and portability.
+* We shall minimize the number of dependencies in order to keep control of code quality, clarity, and portability.
 Currently the following external libraries are allowed:
   - OpenDaVINCI
   - Eigen
   - OpenCV
   - Qt (only for the visualization layer)
-* The code should be well tested.
+* The code shall be well tested.
+Consider that code is written once but read often.
+To avoid unintended side-effects make sure to provide proper test code (there are many CxxTest unit test cases available that will be run automatically during the build).
 * (Can we test branch code coverage?)

 ## Coding standard